chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 **Chinasa T. Okolo**.
 "Advancing Global Inclusion in International AI Cooperation: An Analysis of African Engagement."
 To appear in the _Tayarisha Working Papers Series on "Digital Governance Politics and Management: A view from the Global South​"_.
 2026.

 **Chinasa T. Okolo**.
 "Datafication and Postcolonial Discontinuities: Analyzing the Sociodigital Exploitation of Africa."
-To appear in the _Handbook of Critical Data Studies​"_.
+To appear in the _Handbook of Critical Data Studies​_.
 Edited by Ulises A. Mejias, Jasmine McNealy, and Milagros Miceli.
 De Gruyter, 2026.

 **Chinasa T. Okolo**.
 "Charting New Frontiers for Governance and Democracy in Africa’s AI Era."
 To appear in _Digital Policy Studies (DPS)_, 2026.